How to order noodle soup in Thailand

 Try to Say It: When you order, you can leave out the word kway teow (obviously that’s what you’re getting) So you just say nam tok moo, tom yam tha lay, and so on.

-Step 3 to Order Noodle Dish –> Do You Want Soup or Dry?
+Step 3 to Order Noodle Soup –> Do You Want Soup or Dry?

 Say if you want a noodle soup, and haeng if you want it dry.
 For a dry noodle, all ingredients are cooked in stock but served dry.
 The restaurant may offer a separate bowl of soup.